aiswaryasankar/website/ICLR_2022_Blog.md

 # Background

-From the initial $n$-gram language models to the various iterations on Transformer based language models of today, language generation has long formulated itself as essentially a maximum likelihood estimation (MLE) problem.
-The question we ask when using MLE is: given the history of $n$ words $x_1, \dots x_i$ from a sentence $x = \langle x_1, \dots, x_n \rangle$, how likely will a generation model predict $x_{i+1}$ next?.
+From the initial $$n$$-gram language models to the various iterations on Transformer based language models of today, language generation has long formulated itself as essentially a maximum likelihood estimation (MLE) problem.
+The question we ask when using MLE is: given the history of $$n$$ words $$x_1, \dots x_i$$ from a sentence $$x = \langle x_1, \dots, x_n \rangle$$, how likely will a generation model predict $$x_{i+1}$$ next?.
 MLE formalizes this question by computing the probability distribution over the entire vocabulary of next possible words and choosing the word with the highest probability.

 Despite its wide adoption for text generation, MLE does have a few limitations.
 In addition to the limitations presented in the previous section, MLE also doesn’t allow for any exploration - at each time step the likelihood is maximized and that is selected as the next output.
 This greedy next word selection approach is generally addressed through beam search or nucleus sampling; however it still retains the same core problem.
 In order to address this, we can instead reformulate the text generation problem as a Reinforcement Learning (RL) problem.